sgoldenlab/simba/docs/temp_4.md

 # Who is looking at who: calculate "directionality" between animals in SimBA

 In videos containing multiple animals, it may be valuable to know when, and how much time, each animal spend directing towards each other or towards stationary objects.
 We can calculate this with appropriate pose-estimation data in SimBA.
 For a better understanding of this kind of data, and if it is relevant for your specific application, see the videos and gifs below and the rendered visualization examples at the end of this tutorial.
-Here we use SimBA to get measures, in seconds, of much time *Animal 1* spend directing towards *Animal 2*, and how much time *Animal 2* spend directing towards *Animal 1* (... and so on for all the relationships for all the animals tracked in each video).
+Here we use SimBA to get measures such as:

+* **Detailed boolean data**: For example, for each frame and animal in the video, which body-parts belonging to other animals are within the observing animals  *"line of sight"* and which body-parts belonging to other animals are **not** within the observing animals  *"line of sight"*.

+* **Detailed summary data**: For example, when a body-part of another animal is within *"line of sight"* for an observing animal, what is the approximate in pixel coordinates of the observing animals eye, and where is the observed animals body-part in pixel coordinates.

+* **Aggregate data**: For example, how many seconds is animal A observing animal B in the video, and how many seconds is animal B observing animal A in the video?

 We can also use SimBA to generate visualizations of these metrics, so that we can be comfortable with that the "directionality" data that is summarized in the created CSV files and dataframes are accurate.

 >Note 1: Firstly, and importantly, SimBA does not calculate actual *gaze* (this is *not* possible using **only** pose-estimation data).
 Instead, SimBA use a proxy calculation for estimating if the animal is directing toward another animal, or [a user-defined region of interest](https://github.com/sgoldenlab/simba/blob/master/docs/ROI_tutorial.md#part-3-generating-features-from-roi-data), using the nose coordinate and the two ear-coordinates (or the equivalent coordinate on any other animal species).
 For more information on how SimBA estimates the location of the animals *eyes*, and how SimBA estimates if an object, or another animal, is within the *line of sight* of the specific animal, check out the [SimBA ROI tutorial - Part 3](https://github.com/sgoldenlab/simba/blob/master/docs/ROI_tutorial.md#part-3-generating-features-from-roi-data).